 Our educational resources are distributed across the country.
 Especially popular are the Pocket Guide for Women Living with HIV, and the newer Pocket Guide on Aging for Women Living with HIV, which can be ordered from catie.ca.
 For a full list of our resources, please visit our Resources and Publications page.

-We deliver comprehensive training for students and service providers across the province, highlighting the lived realities of women who have HIV.
+We deliver free comprehensive training for students and service providers across the province, highlighting the lived realities of women who have HIV.
 Negative responses and stigma to women living with HIV remain a huge problem.
 Positive women report experiencing HIV-related discrimination from service providers not directly involved in the field of HIV, and service providers report having limited HIV knowledge and wanting to learn more.
 Our workshops answer any questions that participants have, leaving them feeling comfortable in working with women who have HIV and related issues like Hepatitis C.

 At You Should Know, we provide sexual health and HIV prevention information for women in midlife.
 Maybe you’re re-entering the dating scene, maybe you don’t have the basics on HIV transmission and prevention. can help provide the information you need.
 There are no stupid questions!
 Follow You Should Know on Twitter and Facebook.